 Healthy Vegan Sweet Potato Casserole

-Who doesn’t love sweet potato casserole?
-With a fluffy, creamy bed of sweet potato sitting under crumbly pecan and oat topping, what’s not to love!
+- a fluffy, creamy bed of sweet potato sitting under crumbly oat pecan topping

-- Sweet potatoes.
-You’ll need 3 medium-sized sweet potatoes – or about 3 pounds (1300 g) worth.
-We’ll be baking them in the oven so there’s no need to peel and cube them.
+- Sweet potatoes – you’ll need 3 medium-sized sweet potatoes – or about 3 pounds (1300 g) worth, no need to peel or cube them

 Step 1.
 Prepare the sweet potato filling.